zweilosec/Infosec-Notes/windows-1/windows-basics.md

 - **Session Initialization:**
   - The user's desktop environment is initialized, including the taskbar, Start menu, and system tray.

+---

+## Windows Services

+TODO: section on services goes here

+The **Service Control Manager (`services.exe`)** starts during the **Windows boot process**, specifically after the **Windows Startup Application (`wininit.exe`)** initializes system services.
+Once `services.exe` is running, it begins **starting system services** based on their configured startup type (automatic, delayed, manual, or disabled).

+---

+## Scheduled Tasks

+TODO: section on scheduled tasks goes here

+Scheduled tasks that are set to run at boot or login are triggered at specific points in the Windows startup sequence:

+- **Boot-Time Tasks:** These tasks execute **after the Windows kernel initializes** but **before user login**.
+They typically start when the **Task Scheduler service** (`taskschd.msc`) is initialized, which happens **after system services and drivers are loaded**.
+Once the Service Control Manager (services.exe) starts, the Task Scheduler service kicks in and executes tasks scheduled to run at boot.
+- **Login-Time Tasks:** These tasks run **after a user logs in**, specifically **after Winlogon.exe completes authentication** and **before the user profile is fully loaded**.
+They are triggered once the **Group Policy login scripts and startup applications begin execution**.

+The precise timing depends on system performance, startup delays, and dependencies configured within the scheduled task settings.
+If a task is set to run **at boot**, it will generally execute **before interactive login**.
+If set to run **at login**, it will execute **after authentication but before the desktop environment is fully available**.

+---

 ## Sysinternals

 If you don't know about Mark Russinovich's amazing tools then go and check them out.
 Many, many use cases for a lot of these tools, from enumeration, persistence, threat-hunting, to ordinary system administration. [https://docs.microsoft.com/en-us/sysinternals/](https://docs.microsoft.com/en-us/sysinternals/)